megtatehh/megtatehh/README.md

 - 👋 Hi, I’m Meg
-- 👀 I’m interested in solving problems, as long as the problem is challenging, I am interested.
-I am currently working as a data analyst with a particular focus on people data.
+- 👀 I am a data analyst who loves solving problems.
 - 🌱 I’m currently learning.
-This comes in the form on my MSc in Data Science and AI, as well as playing around in my free time.
+In my spare time I am working towards an MSc in Data Science and Artificial Intelligence
-- 💞️ I’m looking to collaborate on specifically nlp related projects.
+- 💞️ My git hub account is simply for playing around with code.
 - 📫 How to reach me - <a href="https://www.linkedin.com/in/meganhharris/">LinkedIn</a>

 <!---